HunterRasmussen/APM_data_recorder/README.md

-#2
+# 2
 Download the zip file and place the contents in the appropriate directory

-MACOS: /Library/Application Support/Adobe/CEP/extensions
+MACOS /Library/Application Support/Adobe/CEP/extensions

 (Not sure on this)
 WiNDOWS: Program Files\Adobe\Adobe Premiere <version>\Support Files

-#3
+# 3